Asterinos1/Systems-n-Services-Security/assignment02/README.txt

 Options for the acmonitor tool:

 -m Prints malicious users
--i <filename> Prints users that modified the file given and the number of modifications -h Help message
+-i <file path> Prints users that modified the file given and the number of modifications -h Help message

+Example usage:
+./acmonitor -m
+./acmonitor -i /home/user/Desktop/project/file_1  (copy path of file and paste it here basically)